Latest News

 Take technology, the engine that has driven Wall Street's recent boom.
 Recent concerns that firms overspend on artificial intelligence have caused the market to sputter.
 Concerns about AI disruption has also roiled software company shares.

-This multiple hovers around 21, which is the lowest it has been in three years, and is down by a third since last October.
+This multiple hovers around 21, which is the lowest it has been in three years, and down by a third since last October.
 This is a remarkable turnaround of a key sector in a short period of time.

 The Re-Rating Game